joshhaug/ciliora-secunda-shell/README.md

 * To remove/change the activities icon, edit the gnome-shell.css file at selector `#panelActivities`.
 If you don't want to use an icon here, just get rid of that selector.
 The `menu-icons` folder contains a bunch of icons that you can try. :smile:

 * To increase the max height of the calendar popup, edit the gnome-shell.css file at selector `#calendarArea`.

 ---

-####Compatibility

-The latest version of this theme is on the master branch, and it supports gnome-shell `3.18`.

-For older versions, check the available [releases](../../releases).

----